IMHitesh/flutter_inapp_purchase_plus/README.md

 - You should end the billing service in android when you are done with it.
 Otherwise it will be keep running in background.
 We recommend to use this feature in `dispose()`.

-- Additionally, we've added `connectionUpdated` stream just in case if you'd like to monitor the connection more thoroughly form `2.0.1`.
+- Additionally, we've added `connectionUpdated` stream just in case if you'd like to monitor the connection.

   ```
   _conectionSubscription = FlutterInappPurchase.connectionUpdated.listen((connected) {